 This decision is more ambitious than the suggestion made by the EU commission, which had asked for a lowering of 15 percent by 2025, and 30% less CO2 by 2030.
+Moreover, the EU Parliament’s committee wants this rule to be legally binding already from the start.

 The committee also went beyond what the Commission asked in terms of electrification, asking for 20% of all trucks sold in the EU to be either electric or hybrid by 2030.
 By 2025, they also asked for an intermediary target of 20%.